 Lessons From the Frontline – Common Customer Experience Mistakes

-It has now been over three years since I started CustCore, and what a fun ride it has been.
+It has now been over five years since I started CustCore, and what a fun ride it has been.

 I’ve had the great fortune to work with many great people in some very focussed companies who have made real and significant improvements in the experience they provide to their customers.

 Unfortunately, I have also worked with people and companies who don’t reach those lofty heights.

 Sometimes it is through no fault of their own or that of the company they work within, but in many cases the reasons for the customer experience focussed projects not succeeding can be traced back to any number of underlying mistakes or issues, many of which manifest either at the start of a project, or even before it begins.

 By documenting these items, I am hoping others can either avoid these pitfalls altogether, or recognise them when they start to occur, and intervene before they become a problem.

 The most common reason I see for customer experience focussed projects failing is the lack of carry-through from senior management (and in many cases the CEO) regarding customer experience as a focus.